Top Historical Sites You Must Visit In Rwanda

-There are a number of historical site in Rwanda and it has made remarkable progress since the 1994 genocide.
+There are a number of historical sites in Rwanda which have remarkably progressed since the 1994 genocide.
 It is important for both Rwandans and visitors to learn about what happened and remember the victims hence the country has preserved the historical sites for both remembrance purposes and tourism.

 Rwanda is blessed with amazing tourist attractions both natural and heritage that have attracted visitors to the country to experience the real African adventure.
 We have come up with a list of some of the top historical sites to visit while on your trip to Rwanda to learn more about the history of our country, and this includes the following.